tarao/colorize/README.md

 command ignores color options when the output is not a terminal.
 You need `--force` to stop ignoring color options for nested `colorize` command, whose output is piped, not a terminal.

+Patterns also applies to the prefix part if `--prefix` option is specified together.

 ### Other options